The Mole People: In other media

 The film was featured on the eighth season of the television program Mystery Science Theater 3000.
 The characters respond to the abrupt and unsatisfying ending by bitterly declaring "And no one trusted a John Agar movie again."

-A segment of the film was used in 1968's The Wild World of Batwoman, as creatures created by one of the film's villains.
-This use was itself parodied by Mystery Science Theater 3000, with Crow T. Robot and Tom Servo mocking the classic slogan for Reese's Peanut Butter cups followed by Mike Nelson imitating the film's villain, proclaiming "That's enough of THAT film."
+A segment of the film was used in 1966's The Wild World of Batwoman, as creatures created by one of the film's villains, Rat Fink (Richard Banks).
+This use was itself parodied by Mystery Science Theater 3000, with Crow T. Robot (Trace Beaulieu) and Tom Servo (Kevin Murphy) mocking the classic slogan for Reese's Peanut Butter Cups ("you got your Batwoman in my Mole People!").
+After the segment ends, Mike Nelson imitates Rat Fink, proclaiming "well, I've had enough of THAT film."

-Shown on the MeTV show Svengoolie on April 22, 2023.
+The film was shown on the MeTV show Svengoolie on April 22, 2023.
 The caged, decayed corpse of a Mole Person can be seen at the outskirts of the Darkmoor village at Dark Universe, the Epic Universe theme park land at Universal Studios in Florida.

 Mythology

 One version of the star symbol of Inanna / Ishtar.

 The fictionalized Mesopotamian history presented by the movie is based largely on Panbabylonism, as both Sumerian and Judaic stories describe the same events of the movie.
-Dr. Bentley states, erroneously, that the Biblical flood is an established archaeological fact, and the stranding of the Sumerians atop the mountain is a reference to the tale of Noah's Ark.
+Dr. Roger Bentley (Agar) states, erroneously, that the Biblical flood is an established archaeological fact, and the stranding of the Sumerians atop the mountain is a reference to the tale of Noah's Ark.

-Similarly to the protagonists of the movie Ishtar descends to the underworld.
+Similarly to the protagonists of the movie, Ishtar descends to the underworld.
 There is a Panbabylonic connection between Ishtar's descent and the Old Testament story of Joseph.
 The descent to the underworld is a common story of world mythologies, as is the flood myth.

 The movie erroneously associates Ishtar and the Sumerians.
 Ishtar was the Babylonian counterpart of the Sumerian goddess Inanna.
 The imagery associated with Ishtar in the movie is entirely fictional: Ishtar's symbol was an eight-pointed star representing Venus rather than the uneven chevron in the movie.
 All of the gods depicted on the temple walls are Egyptian, not Sumerian.

-Adad is an Akkadian (male) storm-god, counterpart to the Sumerian Ishkur.
+Adad is an Akkadian (male) storm-god and counterpart to the Sumerian Ishkur.